Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 Some of these complaints may be legitimate, but I think a lot of it has to do with your geographical area.
 I used Match from New York City and did not experience any of these problems.

-Also some users who did not get matches or did not get good matches they either lived in small towns or else had relatively poor profiles.
+I believe that many users who did not get matches or did not get good matches probably either lived in small towns or else had relatively poor profiles.